 Those early graduates were the start of a legacy that would influence future generations of musicians and educators, including Dr. Wendell Logan – a professor and prolific composer, and the founding father of Oberlin’s jazz department in 1989.

-Today, so many talented young musicians are following in the footsteps of even more inspiring graduates like Michael Morgan – the longtime musical director of the Oakland symphony, George Walk, a Pulitzer Prize-winning composer and Sullivan Fortner, a Grammy-winning jazz pianist.
+Today, so many talented young musicians are following in the footsteps of even more inspiring graduates like Michael Morgan – the longtime musical director of the Oakland symphony, Sullivan Fortner, a Grammy-winning jazz pianist, and George Walker, a Pulitzer Prize-winning composer and his sister, Frances Walker Slocum, who was Oberlin's first black female Conservatory professor.

 “Black history is all year long and we do a lot of work to make sure that our students know that this these are living traditions and as we go around the campus, we can see that there are very specific installation and plaques that speak to how we even in our culture and traditions acknowledge ancestry.”